vigneshwari2408/vigneshwari2408/README.md

 <br>

 Course work from the MSc Data Analytics for Business programme.
+Kept separate — these are classroom projects, not operational ones.

 | Project | Tools |
 |---|---|